emilyrosenberg/snowy-melt/README.md

 <!-- Mockup -->

 Snowy Melt is a mystery-word guessing game for one player.
-The player guesses letters to complete the word.
-With each wrong guess, Snowy the snowman melts away. <br>
+It is written as a Python command-line game.
+Based on a hint and the word length, the player guesses letters to complete the word.
+With each wrong guess, Snowy the snowman melts away.<br>
 The game is designed to be fun and entertaining for people of every age and ability.

 ## Features